Refinitiv/refinitiv-ui/documents/src/index.md

 Halo is the official theme to use for building any Refinitiv products and is available in both light and dark variants.

 ![Halo](https://articulateusercontent.com/rise/courses/dlwkm37773iuEoCPFByqAqPBkD3NB-uS/x9Qf2v4jxLOSVScH.svg)

 ### Non-Refinitiv Products

 Themes are designed to be extended, allowing styling changes to fit branding and device specifications.

 @> Our next generation of custom theming is in development and will allow on-the-fly changes to component styles.
 This aligns with the removal of IE support later this year.

+## Licensing

+Although Element framework itself is open source, its built-in theme, Halo, uses Proxima Nova Fin font which requires licensing.
+If you would like to use the framework, please [contact us](mailto:ef-support@lseg.com).

 ## Contribute